 2020 is not looking good.
 NOAA predicts a 60% chance of an above-normal Atlantic hurricane season.
 Forecasting a range of 13 – 19 named storms (winds of 39 mph or higher), 6 – 10 of which could become hurricanes (winds of 74 mph or higher), including 3 – 6 major hurricanes (winds of 111mph or higher).

 The impact on business is not only the destruction of buildings and physical infrastructure but also the loss of communication channels and digital property.
 Business and customer data and are increasingly fundamental to business operations.

+In 2012 Hurricane Sandy hit the East Coast and caused damages amounting to $65 billion.
 From Business News Daily in the aftermath of Sandy:

 “Our research shows that loss of connectivity had a big impact on small business owners, which affected their ability to contact customers and keep their business open.” says Ray Sprague, senior vice president of the Small Commercial insurance segment for The Harford, “We have found that small businesses who take the steps to prepare and protect the business, such as establishing emergency communication systems and backing up critical data, tend to be the ones that prevail after weather emergencies.”